Engaging Parents as Partners in Their Children's Education

 Geaux Learn Educational Solutions, Inc is inviting applicants to join a highly distinguished program in its national launch and contribute in its recruitment efforts to attract outstanding parents passionate about their children's education.

-We envision 100 Black Boys/Girls of America programs run by passionate education advocates we call Area Coordinators.
-We plan to work very closely with every Area Coordinator, so there is a formal application process to start an official program in your city.
+We envision 100 Black Boys/Girls of America programs run by passionate education advocates we call Program Directors.
+Since we plan to work very closely with each Program Director, there is a formal application process to start an official Club100+ in your city.

-When you become an Area Coordinator, you become eligible to receive compensation for every new participant you enroll.
-You will also continue to receive a monthly stipend based on the number of participants in your area.
-There will only be two coordinators per city (i.e. one for Girls, one for Boys).
+When you become a Program Director, you become eligible to receive compensation for every new participant you enroll.
+You will also continue to receive a monthly stipend based on the number of participants in your program.

-If you're serious about bringing a 100 program to your hometown, we'd love to hear from you.
-Please read through the following information to get a better idea of how our 100 programs operate.
+If you're serious about bringing a Club100+ program to your hometown, we'd love to hear from you.
+Please read through the following information to get a better idea of how our Club100+ programs operate.
 If it seems like the right fit for you, fill out the form at the bottom to receive the New City Program Launch application via email.

-Q. What does it mean to be a 100 Area Coordinator?
+Q. What does it mean to be a Program Director?

-A. Each 100 program is led by one person who serves as the local area coordinator.
+A. Each 100 program is led by one person who serves as the local point of contact.
 This person represents his/her city by leading a team and organizing a program with the support of the Geaux Learn headquarters in Baton Rouge.

 As the leader of your city, you will be in charge of all details for your local program such as: